Help Others and Learn Spanish: 5 Places to Volunteer in Latin America

 If you want to be completely culturally immersed, Ecuador could be the place you’re looking for.
 This country’s volunteer system runs mainly on grassroots organizations in small communities.
 That means the cultural environment is immersive and authentic without being exaggerated or touristy.

-Additional options in Ecuador include working on the Galapagos Islands or in the Amazon, or even teaching yoga!
+Some options in Ecuador include working on the Galapagos Islands or in the Amazon, or even teaching yoga!
 And remember, most of them are situated in rural settings so they offer a more relaxed style of immersion!

 The world’s largest rain forest, the Amazon, covers nearly half of Peru.